-The most important homework you can do is reading, as least 4 times a week.
+The most important homework you can do is reading, at least 5 times a week.
 It is vital that this aspect of the homework routine is established quickly.
 Please ensure a grown-up has signed each home read as this is checked on a Friday.